 She was interrupted by one family member who said: “We don’t want guidance, we want funding.”

 “I think it is important to acknowledge that there are a number of other aspects which are important and those will be addressed in the coming months,” the minister continued.

-“Properly conducted inquests can shine a light on dangerous practices and identify life-saving measures to prevent future deaths,” she added.
+“Properly conducted inquests can shine a light on dangerous practices and identify life-saving measures to prevent future deaths,” Ms Coles said.
 “Where families have access to legal representation, we all benefit.
 Every review and public inquiry that has considered this issue over the past 20 years has recommended that this injustice be addressed.”

 In 2013, 18-year-old Connor Sparrowhawk died in an NHS care unit in Oxford.
 He had autism, a learning disability and epilepsy and had been left alone in a bath.
 He drowned after having an epileptic seizure.

 Two years later, an inquest jury concluded that neglect had contributed to Connor’s death.